ksu-cs-textbooks/cis301/content/9-chapter/9_1-functions.md

 l"""{
     1. x == 10              premise     //from the "x = 10" assignment
     2. y == 2               premise     //from the "y = 2" assignment
-    3. y != 0               algebra 2   //NO! precondition is not satisifed!
+    3. y != 0               algebra 2   //NO! precondition is not satisfied!
 }"""

 val num: Z = div(x-1, y+1)